pavithrasoman/thermostat/README.md

 The project is being developed in multiple stages, starting with custom bare-metal peripheral drivers and progressing toward a complete thermostat application featuring sensors, user input, control logic, and RTOS-based architecture.

-This first phase focuses on implementing a custom GPIO driver and establishing a complete embedded development workflow from source code to hardware execution.
+This first phase focuses on implementing a custom driver and establishing a complete embedded development workflow from source code to hardware execution.

 ## Current Progress